PensionMath

 Frequently asked questions

-What is the Windfall Elimination Provision?
+What was the Windfall Elimination Provision?

-Who is exempt from WEP?
+Who was exempt from WEP?

-What counts as substantial earnings?
+What counted as substantial earnings?

-A dollar threshold that changes each year.
-For 2026, it is $31,275 in Social Security-covered wages.
+A dollar threshold that changed each year.
+For 2025 (the last year WEP was in effect), it was approximately $31,275 in Social Security-covered wages.
 SSA publishes historical thresholds going back to 1937.
-You need the threshold for each specific year you worked.
+You needed the threshold for each specific year you worked.

-What is the WEP guarantee rule?
+What was the WEP guarantee rule?

 Did the Social Security Fairness Act eliminate WEP?